MrLixam/ft_transcendance/README.md

 ## Project structure

+- `bin/` *external programs*
+  - `cli/`
+    - a CLI to interact with the REST API and play games
+- `scripts/` *somewhat useful random stuff :+1:*
-- `services/`
+- `services/` *what makes this shit run*
   - `backend/`
     - The django backend, organized in a micro-services architecture
   - `frontend/`
     - HTML/JavaScript front-end, to be served by the API
   - `nginx/`
     - HTTP Server configuration and setup files
   - `docker-compose.yml`

 ## Chosen modules